Datapolitan-Training/parks-advanced-analysis-sql/README.md

-# Data Analysis with Excel II
+# Advanced Analysis with SQL

 ## Overview
-A one-day class to develop the necessary skills to clean, join, process, and visualize NYC Parks data with Microsoft Excel
+A one-day class to develop the necessary skills to clean, join, process, and visualize NYC Parks data in Microsoft Excel using SQL

 ## Participant Development Areas
-**Conceptualizing:** Supported scoping of analytics problem and process
+**Conceptualizing:** Self-directed collaborative scoping of analytics problem and process

-**Skill Development:** Advanced analytics operations, including formulas and functions to clean, process, and join NYC Parks data
+**Skill Development:** SQL for accessing, and extracting NYC Parks data for analysis

-**Integrating:** Investigate context using provided resources
+**Integrating:** Investigate context using NYC Parks resources

 **Communicating:** Project pitch with content critique in order to foster an entrepreneurial mindset with respect to developing and communicating analytical work

-**Language Objective:** Develop greater fluency in basic data skills to conceptualize a problem with data, integrate context, and communicate a true and compelling data story to others
+**Language Objective:** Creatively apply the tools of data analysis to explain problems and develop potential solutions with data

 ## Outline of Class
 + Welcome and Introductions
-+ Excel I Recap
++ Excel I/II Recap
 + Plan the Work
     + Data Conversation (identifying assumptions/validation)
     + Documenting work (process mapping redux)